ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 ---------------------------------------------

-As servers are typically UNIX machines, the layout of their filesystems typically follow the POSIX Filesystem Hierarchy Standard.
+As servers are typically UNIX machines, the layout of their filesystems typically follow the **POSIX Filesystem Hierarchy Standard**.
 This means the file system is generally split between system directories, user home directories, and "other" directories.
 System directories contain programs and data shared by all users on the server, while user home directories contain programs and data private to each user.
 "Other" directories can contain a mix of these two.

 ### System Directories